 If the ring light is used on its own, and the subject is close to a backdrop or wall, they may appear to be outlined by a halo shadow around their edge.

 To create an even more interesting effect, place a pair of bright lights behind the subject but off to each side, so they are out of shot.
-This will produce a nice hair light effect, which can be improved further by using a colored gel is used.
+This will produce a nice hair-light or rim-light effect, which can be improved further by using a colored gel.

 If you have a particularly powerful ring light and your walls are painted white, why not turn the ring light around and bounce the light off the wall and ceiling.
-This will produce an even softer light, although you may also need some other light source in the room.
+This will produce an even softer light, although you may also need some other light source in the room to boost the light level.

-Do not wear glasses when using a ring light, assuming you are the subject.
-Ring lights are famous for the catchlights they produce in the eyes of the subject.
-When you wear glasses the bright ring of light will be prominently reflected by the lenses.
+When the ring light is directly in front of the subject, they should not wear glasses.
+Ring lights are famous for the “doughnut” catchlights they produce in the subject’s eyes.
+If you wear glasses, the bright ring of the light will be reflected by the lenses.

 Producing catchlights with a ring light